sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20240228: re-did this HOWTO: to pushed a version of this branch (ECH-draft-13c) to the defo-project organsiation master branch on github, did that as follows:

+  In $HOME/code:

+            git clone git@github.com:sftcd/openssl.git openssl-tmp
+            cd openssl-tmp
+            git checkout ECH-draft-13c
+            git remote add defoprojectupstream git@github.com:defo-project/openssl.git
+            git push defoprojectupstream ECH-draft-13c:master
+            cd ..
+            rm -rf openssl-tmp

+  That pushed this branch to the def0-project organisation.
+Then I can checkout this branch in a local clone of the defo-project openssl repo.

 - 20240205: rebased (twice;-)

 - 20240202: pushed a version of this branch (ECH-draft-13c) to